Can China's economic stimulus boost German growth? – DW – 10/07/2024

 Tianlei Huang, research fellow and the China Program coordinator at the Peterson Institute for International Economics, wrote in a report that the Chinese stimulus package's "economic effects may turn out to be limited."

-"The steps announced so far do not address the deep-rooted problems in China's economy that weigh on its growth, including Beijing's increasing prioritization of national security over economic development, its discrimination against the private sector, and its inadequate fiscal policies."
+"The steps announced so far do not address the deep-rooted problems in China's economy that weigh on its growth, including Beijing's increasing prioritization of national security over economic development, its discrimination against the private sector, and its inadequate fiscal policies," he outlined.

 Over the past two decades, there has been high demand in China for German goods and tech knowhow.